doublergreer/TugOfCardsGame/README.md

 # TugOfCards
 TugOfCards is a command-line game simulating a tug-of-war.
 Each round, you and your opponent each draw a card, and whichever player draws a card of a higher point value pulls the rope one point towards their goal.
+The rope starts at 0, and whichever player can pull the rope 10 spaces from the starting point first wins!

 ### Point Values
 #### Card point values work exactly as you might expect: